parsegraph/tmuxify/README.md

 Starts the site if it's not running, attaches, and opens a window.

 The site port and other arguments are passed to each script.
 The script's environment will be populated with site environment variables.
-See `tmuxify env` for the list.
+See "tmuxify configuration" for a list of these variables.

 Aliases: run, go, up